Into Windows

 The easy way to open multiple folders in a single location

-If you want to open multiple folders located in a single location (in a drive or directory), simply select all folders you want to open, hold down Shift and Ctrl keys, and then double-click on the selection.
+If you want to open multiple folders located in a single location (in a folder or directory), simply select all folders you want to open, hold down Shift and Ctrl keys, and then double-click on the selection.

 Thanks to Joshua for this handy tip.